 And as the Art Monastery is a secular arts-production organization, each ritual will inevitably undergo various kinds of interpretation and deconstruction as it serves as a year’s theme.
 Embedded within each of the traditional Monastic Offices are a number of symbolic resonances.
 The evening Compline ritual, for example, can represent the anticipation of death, the onset of darkness, receptivity, letting go, and completion.
 On top of these, we will add our own meanings.
 Through yearlong explorations of Vigils, Matins, Prime, etc. we will, at the end of our eight-year research period, have developed rituals we can do as part of our daily Monastic Cycle.

-In 2012, we started where the new day starts—the midnight Vigils ritual—and focused on certain themes that the midnight hour suggested: darkness, emptiness, death, the Void… In 2013, we’re going to look at the Lauds ritual.
-Click the link below to learn more about the first and second years of The Art Monastic Cycle.
+In 2012, we started where the new day starts—the midnight Vigils ritual—and focused on certain themes that the midnight hour suggested: darkness, emptiness, death, the Void… In 2013, we to looked at the Lauds ritual.
+2014 was Prime, and 2015 Terce.
+2016 was the year of Sext (not, by the way, the risque sexts you send your lovers, but as in the Latin “hora sexta” for “sixth hour”; an important distinction to make).